RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 `PM 2` will fork process according to new requests are coming X host server capacity, besides it will handle restarts, errors, monitoring, among other tasks.

-If we need, `PM 2` will handle some stuffs like deploy in production directly in the server destination host, but I prefer to use `PM 2` limited to cluster management responsibilities, one reason is that working with AWS, the deployments using EC2 hosts is faster (and well-organized) through "Golden AMI" strategy, this way we've the `PM 2` package installed globally and a symlink to it at the project level.
+If we need, `PM 2` will handle some stuff like deploy in production directly in the server destination host, but I prefer to use `PM 2` limited to cluster management responsibilities, one reason is that working with AWS, the deployments using EC2 hosts is faster (and well-organized) through "Golden AMI" strategy, this way we've the `PM 2` package installed globally and a symlink to it at the project level.